DataDog/integrations-extras/alertnow/README.md

 ### AlertNow

-To connect Datadog with AlertNow, you must create a webhook and add monitors in Datadog.
+To connect Datadog with AlertNow, create a webhook and monitors in Datadog.

 1. Use your existing account or create an AlertNow account in opsnow.com.
 2. Log in to AlertNow and go to the Configuration > Integration menu.